 Their voices and fur fill the underground roads.
 If you don’t believe me just ask them yourself.

 Camille, a mostly white cat, lay on the recently-swept floor and licked her right paw, “Garrin, I need to be given my daily task now because I have to be home early this evening.
-One of the human I live with keeps feeding my kittens milk, which is giving them diarrhea, so I want to be home in time to feed them myself.”
+One of the humans I live with keeps feeding my kittens milk, which is giving them diarrhea, so I want to be home in time to feed them myself.”

-“I know what you mean,” said Fluffy McHairball (a name given to her by a female human with no imagination at all).
+“I know what you mean,” said Fluffy McHairball (a name given to her by a female human with no imagination, at all).
 Fluffy continued, “My kids are growing up without me, Garrin.
 You’re giving us too much to do.”